Elie and Earlsferry: Cricket

-Elie has a cricket club who are based in The Ship Inn pub on the beachfront.
+Elie has a cricket club, which is based at The Ship Inn pub on the beachfront.
 The team arrange all their home fixtures in line with the tides and play them on the beach when the tide is out.

 Modern times

 Elie's harbour was expanded in 1850.
 The nearby railway, part of the Fife Coast Railway, was built in 1857, and extended through Elie to Anstruther in 1863.
 The villages opened up to the affluent tourist trade of Victorian times in the 1870s, which saw regular steamers from North Berwick and Leith.

 The explosion of modern communications saw the nature of the local economy change.
 Coal mining dwindled after the railway came to the area.
-Cotton weavers abandoned their trade after the switch to linen made from imported flax.
+Linen weavers abandoned their trade when cheaper imported cotton fabrics from the overseas colonies of the British Empire swamped the domestic market.
 Fishing gradually declined.
-The growing tourist trade caused a local building boom, which would have provided work for stonemasons.
+The growing tourist trade caused a local building boom, which would have provided stonemasonry work.
 There were also golf club makers in the village for many years.
 Various support trades existed in the villages over the years and persisted until the advent of modern road transport around 1970.

 Elie and Earlsferry were formally merged in 1930.
-The modern villages now largely share shops and other facilities, but they do retain a flavour of their historical identities.

 In recent decades, the town has become a very popular destination for wealthy residents of Glasgow and Edinburgh.
-In the summer months the town's population is several times higher than it is during the winter.
-A survey in 2018 found that half of the houses in the town were not the owners first residences.
+During the summer months, the town's population is several times higher than it is during the winter.
+A survey in 2018 found that half of the properties in the town were not the owners first residences.
 Attractions include the beach, golf, restaurants, surfing and sailing.
 Elie won an award as one of the best managed beaches in Scotland in 2018.

-The railway line fell under the Beeching Axe in the 1960s and the station and tracks were subsequently closed and dismantled, leaving Elie with only road and sea transport links.
+The railway line was selected as part of the Beeching Axe in the 1960s, and the station and tracks were subsequently closed and dismantled; leaving Elie with only road and sea transport links.

 The Times included Elie and Earlsferry as one of the best places to live in the UK in 2020.

 Elie Chain Walk

 On the coast, 1 km west of Earlsferry, beneath the Fife Coastal Path, the Elie Chain Walk passes down the cliff faces to the tidal beaches.

-The route, which should only be used during low tides, has chains fixed to the cliffs and rocks of the shore to assist progress, and is sometimes referred to as Scotland's secret via ferrata (Iron path).
+The route, which should only be used during low tides, has chains fixed to the cliffs and rocks of the shore to assist progress, and is sometimes referred to as Scotland's secret via ferrata (iron path).

 The chains were first installed in the 1920s, and were replaced in 2010.